 Pay Grade: NK

-Minimum Associate’s Degree in HIM or health-care related field required.
+Minimum Associate’s Degree in HIM or health-care related field required or work experience equivalent to two years of HIM Coding experience, for one year of education experience, i.e. 4 years.
 Bachelor’s degree preferred.

 Required Licensure Certification:

 Requires Certified Coding Specialist (CCS) certification.
 RHIT or RHIA credentials preferred.
 Candidate will be required to pass AHIMA approved Outpatient Coding Specialist II assessment prior to hire.

 Requires minimum of 3 years outpatient coding experience required.
 1 year of auditing experience preferred.